 The department has police authority to apprehend and prosecute any individual involved in illegal acts on-campus and in areas immediately adjacent to the campus.
 Our officers attend specialized training programs that enhance the department’s ability to deliver programs and investigate incidents effectively.
 In addition to pursuing criminal complaints the Mount Ida Police Department may also refer an individual to the college judicial system for minor offenses or violations of college rules and regulations.
 The Mount Ida College Police work closely with the Newton Police Department and share criminal investigation resources when necessary.

-All members of Public Safety are certified as emergency first responders, which includes training in first aid, healthcare provider level CPR and the use of AED’s (automated external defibrillators).
-All officers are certified in accordance with Massachusetts General Laws Chapter 111 Section 201, and some staff members are further certified as certified EMT’s (emergency medical technicians).
+All members of the Mount Ida College Police are certified as emergency first responders, which includes training in first aid, healthcare provider level CPR and the use of AED’s (automated external defibrillators).

 The department is also a member of the International Association of Campus Law Enforcement Officers, the Northeast Colleges and University Security Association and the Massachusetts Association of College Law Enforcement Administrators.
 Membership in these organizations allows the department to remain up to date in campus crime trends and provides officers and administrators with valuable information on issues occurring on local campuses.